Refreshing, modern, sleek, energizing, sexy, and luxurious.

 Breathtaking views and magical sunsets should be a tagline for The Cape Hotel.

 While I was trying to convince the staff to give me the room with the best view (who else does that at hotels?), they told me that the hotel is linear, and each room has a complete ocean view.
-I read Mr. Sanchez designed the hotel so that El Arco and the Sea of Cortez are visible from every property part.
+I read that Mr. Sanchez designed the hotel so that El Arco and the Sea of Cortez are visible from every part of the property.

 If you’re not familiar with El Arco, it’s a granite rock formation at the tip of the Baja Peninsula with a wow factor — most people see it up close by taking a boat or water taxi.
 I personally haven’t seen it up close yet, but hopefully next time.